tylerjonesio/ffmpeg-kit-spm/README.md

 # FFmpegKit SPM

+> [!WARNING]
+> Since the upstream [FFmpegKit](https://github.com/arthenica/ffmpeg-kit) project has been retired, this one has been retired as well.

 This is a Swift Package Manager compatible version of [FFmpegKit](https://github.com/arthenica/ffmpeg-kit).
 It distributes and bundles the ffmpeg-kit-https version for iOS, macOS and tvOS as a single xcframework.